RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 [OpenROV](http://openrov.com) is an underwater robot, definitely not human-shaped.
 Company founders Eric Stackpole and David Lang are on a mission to democratize ocean exploration in the same way that Jobs, Woz, Gates, and Allen helped to democratize computing.
 Even better: OpenROV stands firmly on the shoulders of Moore’s Law and the open source software movement.
 Take a look at this list of OpenROV ingredients:

-* BeagleBone Black - An open-source single-board computer, smaller than a deck of cards, running Linux.
+* BeagleBone Black - an open-source single-board computer, smaller than a deck of cards, running Linux.
 * Linux - specifically, the Ubuntu distribution.
 * Node.js - platform for building web applications, based on the Google’s V8 JavaScript engine.
 Thanks to Node.js, any laptop running a web browser can control the OpenROV.
-* Arduino - amazing, inexpensive micro-controller
+* Arduino - inexpensive micro-controller commonly used in robotic projects.
 * TCP/IP - the communication protocol of the Internet.
 All communications (commands, video) between the OpenROV and the pilot’s laptop happens over TCP/IP.

 The OpenROV team has released all of their [schematics and source code](https://github.com/openrov) to the open source community, hence the word “open” in the company name.